 - signing and not realizing, or not being able to read what was signed; and

 Coercion can largely be avoided if the prenuptial agreement is constructed and signed in the presence of an attorney.
 A witness can ensure the whole process is legally above board.

 An attorney can help create an agreement that is not only legally sound, but fairly represents each person.
 If an agreement has strange or unfair standards that favor one party, it has a high chance of not being considered valid.

 - demanding one party maintain a certain weight or image;

 - chores only one party is responsible for; and

 - mandatory intimate encounters.

 - A prenuptial agreement needs to have clear guidelines that don’t compromise the autonomy of either individual.

-If you and your partner are engaged or considering marriage, Louis P. Winner can help you draft an ironclad prenuptial agreement that preserves both your rights.
+If you and your partner are engaged or considering marriage, Winner Law Group, LLC can help you draft an ironclad prenuptial agreement that preserves both your rights.
 We pride ourselves on guiding our clients to effective resolutions.